JarrodCTaylor/vim-python-test-runner/README.md

 #### Optional fields

 Optional fields that can be set in the vim-django config file are as follows:
-- `environment`: If you have modifyed your manage.py file to accept an environment argument then you may use the environment flag to specify which one to run tests for.
+- `environment`: If you have modified your manage.py file to accept an environment argument then you may use the environment flag to specify which one to run tests for.
-                 Example `"environment": "dev"` If you haven't modifyed your manage.py file then you don't need to use this.
+                 Example `"environment": "dev"` If you haven't modified your manage.py file then you don't need to use this.

-- `failfast`:    Enable the django-nose builtin failfast option by specifying failfast to be true.
-Example `"failfast": true`

-- `nocapture`:   Enable the django-nose builtin nocapture option by specifiying nocapture to be true.
-Example `"nocapture": true`
+- `flags`:       An array of flags that you would like passed to the test runner See example config file below for usage.

 #### vim-django config file example